| Route- and Travel planners

 The Chair for Algorithms and Complexity is led by professor Hans L. Bodlaender and is part of

-the division Artificial Intelligence in the Department of Information and
+the division Algorithms and Data Research of the Department of Information and

 Computing Sciences at Utrecht University.
 The research is part of the programme of the